nixworks/public/news/2016/07/13/index.md

 ##### Human rights in Egypt
 ### [In a report by Amnesty International, the group documents findings of Egyptian officials forcibly making hundreds of people disappear and face torture in the past year in an attempt to crack down on dissent in the country. ](/news/2016/07/13/in-a-report-by-amnesty-international-the-group-documents-findings-of-egyptian-officials-forcibly-making-hundreds-of-people-disappear-and-fa.md)
-_Context: Amnesty International, torture, Human rights in Egypt, disappear_
+_Context: Human rights in Egypt, Amnesty International, disappear, torture_

 ## [Previous Day...](/news/2016/07/12/index.md)